Pelvic and Coccyx Pain

 Urinary Frequency - Urgency - Hesitancy

-Rectal / Perineum pain
+Rectal pain / Perineum pain

 Lower abdominal pain - parasthesia - tingling altered sensations in lower legs